 At Tifosi, we’re all about helping you squeeze every last drop of potential from your running game.
 Whether you're chasing a 5K PB or gunning for an ultra finish, there's one performance enhancer you're probably not prioritising enough: sleep.
-Yep, the age-old, underappreciated, free-as-air recovery tool that could very well be the difference between your next breakthrough and a burnout.
+The age-old, underappreciated, free-as-air recovery tool that could very well be the difference between your next breakthrough and a burnout.

 We get it.
 Life is full.
 Early runs, work stress, family, Netflix rabbit holes...
 Sleep often takes a back seat.
 But if you're serious about improving your running, it's time to treat sleep like your most trusted coach.
-Let's dive into the science of sleep and how it can supercharge your performance, boost recovery, and even help keep those pesky injuries at bay.
+Let's dive into the science of sleep and how it can supercharge your performance, boost recovery, and help keep injuries at bay.

 The Science Bit (Hang in There, It’s Worth It)

 Your body isn’t just lying there doing nothing when you sleep.
-It's actually going into overdrive to repair, regenerate, and rebalance.
+It's going into overdrive to repair, regenerate, and rebalance.
 There are two main stages of sleep that matter most to runners:

 Sleep and Endurance